paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-034-the-peace-corps.md

 **(d) Training** The President shall train all staff outside the United States regarding the sexual assault policy developed under subsection (a).

+### Statutory Notes

+#### Amendments
+2018—Subsec. (a)(3).
+Pub.
+L. 115–256, § 303(1), substituted “any employee of the Peace Corps” for “SARLs”, “Victim’s Advocate” for “Victim Advocate”, and inserted “and require the Peace Corps to designate the staff at each post who shall be responsible for providing the services described in subsection (c)” before semicolon at end.

+Subsec. (a)(7) to (10).
+Pub.
+L. 115–256, § 303(2)–(4), added pars.
+(7) to (10).

 <a id="section-2507c"></a>
 ## § 2507c.
 Office of Victim Advocacy
 **(a) Establishment of Office of Victims 11 So in original.
 Probably should be “Victim”.
 Advocacy**

-(1) **In general** — The President shall establish an Office of Victim Advocacy in Peace Corps headquarters headed by a full-time victim advocate who shall report directly to the Director.
+(1) **In general** — The President shall establish an Office of Victim Advocacy in Peace Corps headquarters headed by a full-time Victim’s Advocate who shall report directly to the Director.
 The Office of Victim Advocacy may deploy personnel abroad when necessary to help assist victims.

-(2) **Prohibition** — Peace Corps Medical Officers, Safety and Security Officers, and program staff may not serve as victim advocates.
-The victim advocate referred to in paragraph (1) may not have any other duties in the Peace Corps that are not reasonably connected to victim advocacy.
+(2) **Prohibition** — Peace Corps Medical Officers, Safety and Security Officers, and program staff may not serve as Victim’s Advocates.
+The Victim’s Advocate referred to in paragraph (1) may not have any other duties in the Peace Corps that are not reasonably connected to victim advocacy.

-(3) **Exemption** — The victim advocate and any additional victim advocates shall be exempt from the limitations specified in subparagraphs (A) and (B) of paragraph (2) and paragraph (5) under [section 2506(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section2506/a&num=0&edition=prelim).
+(3) **Exemption** — The Victim’s Advocate and any additional Victim’s Advocates shall be exempt from the limitations specified in subparagraphs (A) and (B) of paragraph (2) and paragraph (5) under [section 2506(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section2506/a&num=0&edition=prelim).

 **(b) Responsibilities**